We're Going Racing! Introducing The Racer X Maine Event

 The 250/450 A class will be competing for some serious cash, thanks to Loud Fuel Co. and other local shops and businesses who’ve pitched in to help put on a show.
 By the sounds of it, these will be two classes you WON’T want to miss, with some well-known pros looking to line up.

-MX207 would like to thank its sponsors Hutch Motorsports, Motorbikes Plus, Tory Hill Cafe, EJP Solutions, Federal Hill Home Theater, Factory Connection, and of course Loud Fuel Co. for having the same enthusiasm as the rest of us race fans and giving back to the sport.
+MX207 would like to thank its sponsors: Powerband, Acerbis, 6D, Hutch Motorsports, Motorbikes Plus, Tory Hill Cafe, EJP Solutions, Federal Hill Home Theater, Factory Connection, and of course Loud Fuel Co. for having the same enthusiasm as the rest of us race fans and giving back to the sport.
 Pay out will be based on overall finishes from the four motos.
-The purse is at $8,500 and continues to go up as the local support continues to get involved!
+The purse is at $10,000 and continues to go up as the local support continues to get involved!

-More details to come.
-If you own a dirt bike and can get up to Maine on September 14-16 come hang out with us!
+If you own a dirt bike and can get up to Maine on September 15-17 come hang out with us!